phpbench/phpbench/docs/report-components/table-aggregate.rst

 ``expand``
 ~~~~~~~~~~

-You can "expand" columns dynamically by iterating over an expression using the
+You can "expand" columns dynamically by further partitioning the data frame
-``expand`` processor:
+with the ``expand`` column processor:

 .. approved:: ../../examples/Command/report-component-table-aggregate-expand
   :language: bash